KenKundert/nestedtext/doc/format.rst

 If the line contains an ': ' or ends with a ':', the line is considered a dict-item.
 Adjacent dict-items with the same indentation level are combined into a dictionary with their order being retained.
 Each dict-item consists of a key, the colon, and a value.
+A key must be a string; it must not contain a newline, and it must be quoted if it contains a line-type tag or has leading or trailing spaces.

 The values associated with list and dict items may take one of three forms.
 If the line contains further text (non-white space characters after the '- ' or ':